Melanotan II

 Pre-RCT-Era Pharmacology and Use

 No pre-1950 historical medical context applies.
-Melanotan II is a synthetic cyclic melanocortin agonist with a modern research trail in tanning, sexual function, and adverse-event reports.
+Melanotan II is a synthetic cyclic melanocortin agonist with a purely modern research trail in tanning, sexual function, and adverse-event reports.

 Traditional Medicine Systems

-No traditional system context applies - Melanotan II is a synthetic peptide, not a traditional medicine with inherited preparation or diagnostic rules.
+No traditional system context applies.
+Melanotan II is a synthetic peptide, not a traditional medicine with inherited preparation or diagnostic rules.

 What to Track If You Try This